Custom Jewelry • Everything You Need To Know.

 - The global jewelry market is valued at $348.5 billion – which is roughly the GDP of South Africa, the 32nd largest economy in the world

 Despite custom jewelers’ growing popularity, some people are hesitant to work with them, fearing it’ll be too expensive or that there’s a chance they won’t like the end product.
 In reality, many custom designs can be more affordable and of higher quality than a mass-market piece.
-Even if you don’t know what you want, custom jewelers will help you find a way to personalize your piece with a one-of-a-kind design.
+Even if you don’t know what you want, many custom jewelers will help you find a way to personalize your piece with a one-of-a-kind design.
+At FWCJ we have the experience and know-how to be able to make many suggestions to you – some of which you may never have thought of before.
+Even if you don’t know what you want, we are prepared to work with to try and help you find your Custom Jewelry solution.

 In this post, we will discuss: